Frequently Asked Questions

 Buprenorphine, commonly known as Subutex® or Suboxone®, offers a more flexible form of medication-assisted treatment.
 Unlike methadone, buprenorphine has a ceiling effect, which prevents people from misusing it since it doesn’t allow people to feel any euphoric effects.

-Suboxone is a combination of buprenorphine and naloxone (also known as Narcan).
-Naloxone is an opioid antagonist, which is used to counter the effects of an opiate overdose as well as the euphoric feelings associated with opiate use.
+Suboxone® is a combination of buprenorphine and naloxone (also known as Narcan®).
+Naloxone is used to counter the effects of an opiate overdose as well prevent euphoric feelings associated with opiate use.